azhadsyed/billboard-hot-or-not/README.md

 In case you missed the article, this project involved downloading chart entries from the Billboard Hot 100 and discovered:

-- Each year, fewer and fewer artists make the Hot 100, suggesting pop music is becoming more exclusive
+- Each year, 3 fewer artists share the Hot 100 spots, suggesting pop music is becoming more exclusive
-- Artists release more music per capita in the 2010's than in the 70's/80's/90's (how much more)
+- Artists release 1.5x more music per capita in the 2010's than in the 70's/80's/90's
 - On-demand streaming means artists nowadays chart more singles on the Hot 100 vs. the CD era (where singles only gained traction through radio-play)
 - January and February see the fewest new music releases, while March and October see the most new music on the chart